Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Introduction

 In addition, we construct a HarmonyOS code generation benchmark to quantitatively evaluate LLM performance in this low-resource scenario, providing a standard testbed for future research.
 We conduct extensive experiments (details in Section 3) to evaluate the effectiveness of our method.
-The results demonstrate that LLMs fine-tuned with our synthesized data achieve substantial improvements over baseline methods on both single-API and multi-API tasks.
-Specifically, our approach attains a pass@1 of 25.00\% on HarmonyOS benchmark (OHBen), exceeding the strongest baseline (10.19\%) by 14.81\%.
+The results demonstrate that fine-tuning LLMs with our synthesized data yields substantial improvements over baseline methods on both single-API and multi-API tasks, without relying on any existing real-world cases.
+The data ratio and data volume studies further verify the correctness of the performance trends of models fine-tuned with data generated by \app, as well as the effectiveness of our selected data ratio.
+Moreover, ablation studies confirm the necessity of each component in our framework, and the fine-tuned models consistently outperform the plain text + RAG approach for code generation.
+Specifically, our approach attains a pass@1 of 25.00\% on HarmonyOS benchmark, exceeding the strongest baseline (10.19\%) by 14.81\%.
 These findings validate the efficiency and effectiveness of API knowledge graph–guided data synthesis.

-In summary, this paper makes the following contributions: \begin{itemize} \item We propose a knowledge-graph-driven data synthesis framework that generates targeted training data without relying on execution examples. \item We construct a HarmonyOS code generation benchmark to provide a standard evaluation testbed for future research. \item We validate the effectiveness of our method through quantitative experiments, showing improvements in LLM performance for both single-API and multi-API scenarios. \item All code and are publicly available at~\cite{ourrepo}. \item We also release the \app-HarmonyOS Dataset, our generated training dataset, as an open-source contribution to support fine-tuning of HarmonyOS–related LLMs. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize} \item We propose a knowledge-graph-driven data synthesis framework that generates targeted training data without relying on execution examples. \item We construct a HarmonyOS code generation benchmark to provide a standard evaluation testbed for future research. \item We validate the effectiveness of our method through quantitative experiments, showing improvements in LLM performance for both single-API and multi-API scenarios. \item We also release the OHBen Dataset, our generated training dataset, as an open-source contribution to support fine-tuning of HarmonyOS–related LLMs. \end{itemize}